wylie78/HuddleUp/README.md

 # HuddleUp
 ## Setup:
 Install python - any version after 2.7 would be good.
+1) `brew install python3`

-Then install `pip` which we will use for Python package management.
+Then install `pip` which we will use for Python package management, run the following command:
+1) `sudo easy_install pip`

 Run the following commands:
 1) Install Flask `pip install Flask`